30 Sustainable Fashion Brands You Should Be Shopping in 2021

 9. Boyish Jeans

 Boyish Jeans has a goal to make your daily dose of denim totally zero waste.
 The brand uses fewer chemicals than its competitors and maintains the smallest carbon footprint possible, which explains why its yarn, fabric and manufacturing facilities are all within 30 miles of one another.
-But the company also has tons of fits, fades and cuts that will seamlessly work with your wardrobe—like these faded crops ($168) that we want to wear right now.
+But the company also has tons of fits, fades and cuts that will seamlessly work with your wardrobe—like this vintage wide-leg style that we want to wear right now.
+It also recently branched into making cozy sweatsuits and easy dresses, so you can round out your eco wardrobe.

 10. Thousand Fell